 This show gave me the opportunity to really showcase what my collection would be if I decided to go down that path.
 I got to put on my fashion designer hat and design a collection for the runway; for Wynn Fashion Week, if you will!

 The Heist realm was also the most exciting to build because I really pushed my imagination and my capabilities as a designer, so the challenge was very fulfilling.
-I had to come up with silhouettes in my designs and figure out how to put that to paper; then, I had to be able to really push the costume houses that built these costumes to bring what was on paper to life in three dimensions.
-The collaborations were extensive and because a lot of this was built during the pandemic, it was quite the experience.
+I had to come up with silhouettes in my designs and figure out how to put them to paper; then, I had to be able to really push the costume houses that built these costumes to bring what was on paper to life in three dimensions.
+The collaborations were extensive, and because a lot of this was built during the pandemic, it was quite the experience.
 When the cast is wearing these costumes, they really look like they’ve stepped off the page, right out of the illustrations.
 It’s so incredible to experience!

 SS: Which costume was the most time-consuming to construct?
 How long did it take to construct?